aptise/peter_sslers/README.md

 * make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
 * on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands

-In a more advanced implementation, the certificates need to be loaded into `redis` for use by an `openresty`/`nginx` server that will dynamically handle ssl connections.
+In a more advanced implementation (such as what this was designed to manage) the certificates need to be loaded into a `Redis` server for use by an `openresty`/`nginx` webserver/gateway that will dynamically handle ssl certificates.

-This package does all the annoying openssl work in terms of building chains and converting formats  *You just tell it what domains you need certificates for and in which format, and THERE YOU GO.*
+This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need certificates for and in which format and THERE YOU GO.*

 # notes